FScholsen/flist-ui/README.md

     In order to use `async/await` in browsers which doesn't support it, babel will transform code when using `preset-env` with `targets: "defaults"` and `useBuiltIns`.
 Babel won't automatically include the polyfills (helpers) for regeneratorRuntime (the default runtime used to polyfill `async/await`) so you have to include it yourself (either run `npm install regenerator-runtime` or use a core-js runtime of your choice to polyfill these features). `@babel/preset-env` just transforms code with syntax, if we don’t config useBuiltIns.

-    This plugin allows to use `async/await` by transforming the helpers to use the `@babel/runtime-corejs3` instead of regenerator.
+    The plugin `@babel/plugin-transform-runtime` allows to use `async/await` by transforming the helpers to use the `@babel/runtime-corejs3` instead of regenerator.

     `@babel/plugin-transform-runtime` can provide re-use helpers, but don’t polyfill by default.

     `@babel/runtime-corejs3` (or `@babel/runtime`) provide polyfills needed.

     When using this runtime, Babel will inject the runtime libs (i.e. the polyfills) and will pass it to rollup when bundling in order to limit the code size (it won't import the runtime each time a call to async/await is made)).
-Instead of using `@babel/runtime` to include the runtime polyfills, I use `@babel/runtime-corejs3` and configure `@babel/plugin-transform-runtime` to use `corejs: 3` (to user corejs polyfills instead of regeneratorRuntime polyfills).
+Instead of using `@babel/runtime` to include the runtime polyfills, I use `@babel/runtime-corejs3` and configure `@babel/plugin-transform-runtime` to use `corejs: 3` (to use corejs polyfills instead of regeneratorRuntime polyfills).

   - Run `npm install -D postcss rollup-plugin-postcss autoprefixer`

-    It will allow to use external css modules inside your LitElement components (by importing css into your ts files) and autoprefixer will add browsers prefixes to your styles.
+    It will allow to use external css modules inside your LitElement components (by importing css into your `ts` files) and autoprefixer will add browsers prefixes to your styles.

-    If you want to import css into your source files like this (I recommend doing like this):
+    If you want to import css into your source files, proceed like this (I recommend doing like this):

     ```ts
     import {